 About the Journal

 Canadian Jewish Studies / Études juives canadiennes is an interdisciplinary, peer-reviewed journal devoted to original scholarship that illuminates any and all aspects of the Canadian Jewish experience.
-Published annually since 1993 by the Association for Canadian Jewish Studies / l’Association d’études juives canadiennes (ACJS/Aéjc), the electronic version of journal is free and accessible at https://cjs.journals.yorku.ca/ index.php/cjs.
+Published annually since 1993 and bi-annually since 2019 by the Association for Canadian Jewish Studies / l’Association d’études juives canadiennes (ACJS/Aéjc), the electronic version of journal is free and accessible at https://cjs.journals.yorku.ca/ index.php/cjs.
 Print copies are available to members of the Association, or by special order.

 Canadian Jewish Studies / Études juives canadiennes publishes research in English and French in the disciplines of history, political science, sociology, economics, geography, demography, education, religion, linguistics, literature architecture, performing arts, and fine arts, among others.
 The journal section ‘The Archives Matter’ features short articles about researching the Canadian Jewish experience in Canada using archival resources and collections throughout the country.
 The ‘Translation Section,’ inaugurated in Volume XXV, features recent translations into English or French of texts originally written in other languages, and which are pertinent to Canadian Jewish studies and research.
 Canadian Jewish Studies also publishes Book Reviews and Letters to the Editor.
 We welcome authors to enrich their articles with multimedia content such as video, audio, and digital art which can be published in the online version of the journal.